hindu-comm/mail_stream_advaita-l/2016/09/Ramana_Maharshi_-_Ad/539__Sujal_Upadhyay.md

 others.
 When one is firm about his/her opinion, but still says, I am open, is it not contradiction?

-​**So, a discussion must not depend on what you do.
+**So, a discussion must not depend on what you do.
 It must be based on knowledge.

 Agreed, but not agreed.
 How do you gain knowledge without practicing and